quintype/quintype-amp/docs-src/tutorials/opts.md

 Feature config is an object that can be used to configure different features of amp lib.

 1. enableAds: used to enable/disable ads on different templates. `top`, `body` and `bottom` corresponds to top-ad, body-ad and bottom-ad respoectively.
 By default, the ads are shown if no featureConfig is given.
+2. infiniteScroll:
+   - `storySeparatorText`: String that will be displayed by the separator that separates two infinite scroll stories.
+If nothing is passed, `SCROLL FOR NEXT` is displayed

 ```jsx
 const exampleFeatureConfig = {